A new dynamic slip approach for wall-modeled Large Eddy Simulations in a Consistent Discontinuous Galerkin Framework: Introduction

 A hybrid RANS/LES technique, including the detached eddy simulation (DES) in a WMLES set-up, uses RANS equations in the inner layer to estimate the wall stress and switches to the LES mode in the outer layer \citep{heinz2020review}.
 The LES solution is used to feed information to a RANS model at some distance away from the wall.
-The predictions, however, depend on the choice of the RANS model and the modeling of the RANS/LES interface and generally suffer from the log-layer mismatch problem.
-Stochastic forcing \citep{piomelli2003inner,davidson2005hybrid,davidson2006hybrid,keating2006dynamic} and adjusting the blending function between the LES and RANS eddy-viscosities \citep{choi2009compressible,shur2008hybrid} can improve the results and reduce the log-layer mismatch.
-However, such strategies are strongly dependent on a number of parameters, e.g. the forcing amplitude and grid resolution \citep{larsson2016large}.
-Other efforts that seek to reduce the effects of SGS modeling errors and numerical errors due to the coarse near-wall grid resolution in a WMLES rely on techniques from optimal control theory \citep{nicoud2001large,templeton2006efficient,templeton2008predictive}.
+The predictions, however, depend on the choice of the RANS model and the modeling of the RANS/LES interface \citep{piomelli2003inner,davidson2005hybrid,davidson2006hybrid,keating2006dynamic,shur2008hybrid,choi2009compressible}.
+On the other hand, a wall-stress model computes wall shear stress using a log-law or the solution of some form of thin boundary-layer equations (TBLE) on an embedded grid between the first grid point and the wall \citep{larsson2016large,bose2018wall}.
+In this approach, the filtered wall-shear stress is estimated at each time step using the LES information from an off-wall grid point on an LES mesh.
+The wall shear stress is then passed onto the LES grid as a Neumann boundary condition.
+Several wall-stress modeling strategies with varying complexities have been developed and studied over the years \citep{deardorff1970numerical,schumann1975subgrid,piomelli1989new,piomelli1999large,cabot2000approximate,piomelli2002wall,sagaut2005large,piomelli2008wall,larsson2016large,bose2018wall}.